fdeblasio/pokeemerald-expansion/notes.md

     - Sandslash, Ninetales, Cursola, and maybe Obstagoon can be used to diversify the Elite Four teams

 ## Future hacks
+- Miscellaneous:
+    - Magma gets Diglett, Aqua gets Wiglett
+    - Elite Four where each one is based on either a terrain and/or weather
+        - For combos, Sunny/Grassy Terrain, Rainy/Electric Terrain
+        - Weather kind of copies Magma/Aqua though
 - All Yellow Pokémon:
     - Yellow shinies (Lickitung, Altaria, Luxray, Bellibolt, etc) replacing the regular palette
         - Change Pokédex colors to match